nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - mirroring-workspace # Contains a sample **imageset-config.yaml** file and oc-mirror binary
 - registry-stuff # Its the registry folder as you can imagine from the name.
 Don't touch this directory except if you know what you are doing.
 - cluster # This is the installation directory of the cluster.

-# Examples:

-- **disconnected-wrapper** **--init** # An interactive shell will ask you for the path of your pull-secret and your public-key. **Use absolute paths**
-- **disconnected-wrapper** **--install** **--region** **eu-west-1** # Installing a Mirror-Registy in eu-west-1
-- **disconnected-wrapper** **--install** **--region** **eu-west-1** **--cluster** **--cluster-version 4.12.13** # Installs a Mirror-Registry and a disconnected cluster in region eu-west-1
-- **disconnected-wrapper** **--destroy** # Destroy the mirror registry.**This does not destroy the cluster IF created.
-User should first destroy the cluster**
-To destroy the cluster run the below command in the installation directory that is under /home/ec2-user/cluster in the created Registry instance.

-**Important:** The cluster is not managed by this tool upon creation only the Mirror-Registry is.
-It is the user responsibility to first destroy the cluster using the openshift-installer prior running **--destroy**.
-This is because if the instance get destroyed prior the cluster the installation directory will get lost so all the resources of the cluster will remain running on AWS and a manual cleanup will be needed that is not the best experience if you ask me.
-For this reason i added an interactive question to ask the user every time **--destroy** flag is used before it destroy the Mirror-Registry.
-Only with "yes" will destroy.

 **Note:** If one creates any other resources on the created VPC manually post the deployment these need to be deleted prior running the --destroy command, terraform knows only the components that are created during the installation of the mirror-registry.
 Not managed objects of terraform can cause issues when destroying the VPC.